RZulu54/ChessBrainVB/README.md

 Hint: The program "Alice in Chessland" by Angelo Spartalis has a very nice GUI and is based on ChessbrainVB V3.05.
 Link: https://www.spartalis.gr/chess/index_ENG.html

+Note: Last version avialable is V3.74.
+No other versions are planned.

 For questions please contact me: rogzuehlsdorf@yahoo.de